MarcelWaldvogel/react-zorm/README.md

 ### `useZorm(formName: string, schema: ZodObject, options?: UseZormOptions): Zorm`

-Create a form `Validator`
+Create a form validator

 #### param `formName: string`

 The form name.
-This used for the input id generation so it should be unique string within your forms.
+This is used for input id generation so it should be a unique string within your forms.

 #### param `schema: ZodObject`

-Zod schema to parse the form with.
+Zod schema to parse the form against.

 #### param `options?: UseZormOptions`

 -   `onValidSubmit(event: ValidSubmitEvent): any`: Called when the form is submitted with valid data
-    -   `ValidSubmitEvent#data`: The Zod parsed form data
+    -   `ValidSubmitEvent#data`: The Zod-parsed form data
     -   `ValidSubmitEvent#target`: The form HTML Element
     -   `ValidSubmitEvent#preventDefault()`: Prevent the default form submission
 -   `setupListeners: boolean`: Do not setup any listeners.
-Ie. `onValidSubmit` won't be called nor the submission is automatically prevented.
+I.e. neither is `onValidSubmit` called nor is the submission automatically prevented.
 This gives total control when to validate the form.
 Set your own `onSubmit` on the form etc. Defaults to `true`.
 -   `customIssues: ZodIssue[]`: Any additional `ZodIssue` to be rendered within the error chain.
 This is commonly used to handle server-side field validation